-USTDA activities have a longtime history of opening markets for U.S. companies and driving infrastructure development in the Indo- Pacific, a fast-growing region critical to the United States’ long-term economic and security interests.
-Across 24 countries in the region, USTDA has supported over 800 activities which have generated nearly $15 billion in exports of U.S. goods and services.
+USTDA has a long history of opening markets for U.S. companies and driving infrastructure development in the Indo- Pacific, a fast-growing region critical to the United States’ long-term economic and security interests.
+Across 23 countries in the region, USTDA has supported more than 700 activities which have generated more than $13 billion in exports of U.S. goods and services.

 USTDA is accelerating its impact and engagement in the region under the three new government-wide initiatives that are advancing the Trump Administration’s Indo-Pacific Strategy: